-Orthoptists are allied health professionals who specialise in the assessment and treatment of visual development, binocular vision and eye movement disorders.
-The service is run by our specialist team of orthoptists, all of whom are HCPC registered.
+Orthoptists are Allied Health Professionals who specialise in the assessment and treatment of visual development, binocular vision and eye movement disorders.
+The service is run by our specialist team of Orthoptists, all of whom are HCPC registered.
 There are a number of different clinics provided at North Devon District Hospital and within the community hospitals.
-We also carry out visual screening at the special schools and child development centre.
+We also carry out visual screening at the special school, as well as holding specialist clinics for glaucoma, macular degeneration and facial dystonia patients (See extended roles in orthoptics).
 The department recently invested in a set of special cameras and supporting IT to increase the number of patients that can be seen in the community.
 Clinics run between 8:20 am and 5:00 pm Monday to Friday at North Devon District Hospital.
 Appointments at community locations are arranged centrally and information regarding these clinics can be obtained from the department.

 Orthoptic assistants work alongside the Orthoptists in the glaucoma monitoring clinic and carry out several important clinical tests including: